netbrain/zwift/docs/configuration/options.md

 ## List of Environment Variables

+These environment variables can be used to alter the execution of the zwift bash script.

 | Key                         | Default                    | Description                                                                                                                            |
 |-----------------------------|----------------------------|----------------------------------------------------------------------------------------------------------------------------------------|
 | `USER`                      | `$USER`                    | Used in creating the zwift volume `zwift-$USER`                                                                                        |